sscheng25/Tourist_Guide_for_National_Parks/_posts/2021-12-15-information-surroundings.md

 ## Weather Data

-It's also important to take a look at the local weather data, especially the temperature.
+It's also important to take a look at the local weather data, especially the temperature and precipitation.
 Here is the corresponding relationship of national parks and weather stations.

 ![park_and_station]({{ site.url }}{{ site.baseurl }}/assets/images/park_and_station.png)

-***Use the selectors and see the temperature data of each stations!***
+***Use the selectors and see the weather data of each stations!***

 <div id="hv-chart-2"></div>

+<div id="hv-chart-3"></div>

+<div id="hv-chart-4"></div>